zavenr/space-debris-risk-model/README.md

 # Space Debris Risk Model

-This project models and visualizes close-approach events of space debris using a Python API and a Next.js web frontend.
+This project simulates and visualizes potential space debris close-approach events, powered by a FastAPI backend (Python) and a Next.js frontend (React).
+Deployment and additional features are in progress.

 ## Project Structure